-- Someone with a degree or at least three years of post high school work experience in non-ministry field who has felt called to full time ministry and is looking for a safe place to learn and experience vocational ministry.
+- Someone who has at least three years of post high school work experience who is called to full time ministry and is looking for a safe place to learn and gain experience in vocational ministry.

 - One on one mentorship within your ministry department

 - Weekly leadership training and development specifically designed for the resident team

 - Hands on experience and training in vocational ministry basics

 - Resources including conferences, books, and trainings with high level leadership to foster growth in ministerial leadership as well as personal, relational, and spiritual growth

 - Spiritual encouragement and discipleship